Amazon is massive.

 Becoming an Amazon Seller

-This is an Amazon work from home job which could be either a side hustle or a full-time enterprise, much like selling on eBay.
+This is an Amazon opportunity which could be either a side hustle or a full-time enterprise, much like selling on eBay.
 Amazon seems to be fully aware of this and has priced its seller accounts accordingly.

 The Amazon Seller Individual plan charges a referral fee and $0.99 every time you sell an item.
 This plan is for those who wish to sell or re-sell the odd item in order to make some extra cash.
 Check out this guide to selling items on Amazon.